Slothagami/sheet-music-transcriber/README.md

   - analyze MIDI to indentify the note types (whole, quarter, eighth, etc.)
 - generate sheet music with VexFlow
   - generate multiple pages
+  - add key signatures
+  - do tied notes for holding down as well as longer notes
+  - detect groups of notes that can be barred (2 or 4 consecutive 16th or 8th notes)
   - voices for bass staves
   - download (svg or pdf option)
     - convert to pdf